 Is A Christmas Carol a play or a musical?

-Productions of A Christmas Carol at the Old Vic and A Christmas Carol at the Bridge Theatre are both plays.
+Productions of A Christmas Carol at the Old Vic and A Christmas Carol at Alexandra Palace are both plays.
 In the Old Vic show, audiences can expect to hear original music, conceived and created by Christopher Nightingale.
 Over at Alexandra Palace, A Christmas Carol will be told as a play too.
 However, that production of A Christmas Carol will be told as a ghost story.
 Cratchit at the Park Theatre is also a play, but will see Bob Cratchit visited by three ghosts, rather than Scrooge.

 Are they all new productions of A Christmas Carol?

-The Old Vic will be home to A Christmas Carol for the fourth consecutive year.
-Dickens’s story was adapted by Jack Thorne and directed by Matthew Warchus.
-In 2019, this production of A Christmas Carol transferred to Broadway’s Lyceum Theatre and won five Tony Awards.
+The Old Vic will be home to A Christmas Carol for the fifth consecutive year.
+Dickens's story was adapted by Jack Thorne and directed by Matthew Warchus.
+In 2019, this production of A Christmas Carol transferred to Broadway's Lyceum Theatre and won five Tony Awards.

 Who is playing Ebenezer Scrooge in A Christmas Carol?